 (la) The aggressor forms an intention to purposefully, knowingly, or recklessly kill the defender, the aggressor lacks a justification or excuse, and the defender must kill the aggressor to prevent being killed himself or

 (lb) The aggressor purposefully, knowingly, or recklessly engages in conduct that he is aware may lead the defender to believe that (la) is true, and the aggressor lacks a justification or excuse for so doing;

 (2) The aggressor is not wronged by force employed by the defender that is intended to repel the perceived attack.

 Self-defense, aggression, justification, culpability, blameworthiness, wrongdoing

 Ferzan, Kimberly Kessler, "Culpable Aggression: The Basis for Moral Liability to Defensive Killing" (2012).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2613.